occupyhere/occupy.here/README.md

    (place the file in `/tmp`)
 3. Install the package using: `ipkg install /tmp/luafilesystem_1.5.0-1_brcm-2.4.ipk`
 4. Use scp to put all the forum's files in `/www` on the router
-5. Copy `forum.cgi.example` to `forum.cgi` (or plain `forum`, since uhttpd doesn't require a special file extension to execute CGIs)
+5. Copy `forum.cgi.example` to `forum.cgi` (you can also rename it to plain `forum`, since uhttpd doesn't require a special file extension to execute CGIs)
 5. Move `forum.cgi` to `/www/cgi-bin`
 6. Modify the configuration settings in `forum.cgi`:
     * Set your location name and coordinates (for future p2p functionality)
     * Update `forum_base` to `'/www/'`
     * Update `public_root` to `'/'`
-7. Try it out in a browser! (something like `http://192.168.1.1/cgi-bin/forum`)
+7. Try it out in a browser! (something like `http://192.168.1.1/cgi-bin/forum.cgi`)

 ## Tuning OpenWRT